In a recent news article it was reported that 1 million new Canadians came to…

 - The Buyers Individual Financial Situation – The Buyers personal financial situation may change and (Job loss, Investment Reversals, Taxes owing, etc) can have a major effect on the Buyers ability to get a mortgage.

 - Real Estate Market Volatility – The property may not be worth as much as was expected.
 Lenders will only loan money on properties based on the LENDERS conservative calculations of market value and market value is constantly fluctuating.
 Upon completion, if a presale condo is worth less than what a buyer paid for it, the buyer may not be able to get the mortgage amount they need to complete on the property.

 So therefore Banks and Lenders cannot guarantee a mortgage on a pre sale condominium completing a few years down the road.

-How to Maximize your Chance of Getting a Mortgage on a Pre Sale.
+How can I Maximize your Chance of Getting a Mortgage on a Pre Sale?

 Here are some great ways to keep the chances of getting a mortgage on your presale condo as high as possible

 - Get Pre-Qualified!
 Speaking to a mortgage broker before you buy a presale will give you a clear idea what you can and cannot afford.

 - Keep in Touch with Your Mortgage Broker – Keeping in touch with your lender and keeping them posted on your financial situation, ESPECIALLY if you’re having financial difficulties!

 - Buy Only What You Can Afford – Only buy a pre sale condo that you know you can afford to complete on if it was built now.
 There is no guarantee a pre sale condo will be worth more in the future.

 Looking for Pre Sales in Vancouver?
 Check out the Latest Pre Sale Condos in Vancouver With Video!